 significant challenges, particularly in constructing and parameterizing diet matrices that capture the complex web of trophic interactions within an ecosystem.

 Traditional approaches to EwE model development rely heavily on extensive literature review, data collation and expert knowledge, which are time-consuming and resource-intensive (Holden et al., 2024a).
 The process of assembling diet matrices is particularly challenging, requiring synthesis of diverse data sources including field studies, literature reviews, and expert opinion.
-This creates a significant bottleneck in model development, especially when applying models to new geographical contexts (Holden et al., 2024b; Spillias et al., 2024b).
-Recent advances in artificial intelligence (AI) offer new opportunities to streamline the model development process.
+This creates a significant bottleneck in model development, especially when applying models to new geographical contexts (Holden et al., 2024b;).
+Recent advances in artificial intelligence (AI) offer new opportunities to streamline the model development process Spillias et al., 2024b.
 AI tools have demonstrated success in both knowledge/evidence synthesis tasks (Spillias et al., 2024c; Keck et al., 2025; Spillias et al., 2024a; Zheng et al., 2023), ecological and environmental tasks (Fernandes and D’Mello, 2024; Li et al., 2024; Chen and Xu, 2024) and modelling tasks (Lapeyrolerie et al., 2022; Tuia et al., 2022; Karniadakis et al., 2021), but their application to process-based ecosystem modelling remains limited.
 The key challenge lies in ensuring that AI-driven approaches can effectively synthesise available information while maintaining ecological validity.

 We present a novel framework for assembling and synthesizing local and online resources to parameterise EwE diet matrices using AI.
 Our approach integrates multiple data sources, including global biodiversity databases, species interaction repositories, and locally-held unstructured or structured text, to automate key steps in model development.
-The framework employs LLMs to group species into functional units and estimate trophic interaction magnitudes.
+The framework employs LLMs to group species into functional units and estimate trophic interaction strengths.
 We evaluate the system in four distinct Australian marine ecosystems - the Northern Territory, South East shelf, and South East offshore regions, where we assess the reproducibility of the approach, and in the Great Australian Bight where we assess the accuracy of the approach.
 Specifically, we test the consistency and accuracy of automated species grouping decisions, and the consistency and accuracy of the resulting diet matrix proportions.
 These regions offer contrasting environmental conditions, species assemblages, and ecological dynamics, providing a robust test of the framework’s adaptability and reliability.

 Methods